 The plastic debris is just petroleum in solid form and once this breaks down into small particles it acts just like oil droplets, and it will become part of the water.
 In the future, when we list the fundamental properties of ocean water, we will have to include plastic.

-We are creating a new habitat in the deep ocean which brings invasive species and biodiversity problems.
+We are creating a new habitat: we now see fishing buoys with coral heads.
+Which brings invasive species and biodiversity problems.
 The constant grazing of surface food by invaders leaves little for those creatures which hide in the deep during the day and come up to feed at night.

 What are the most vulnerable species?